top of page

 Anthony Palizzi

-Director of Sales, Americas, LiveEO
+Vice President and Director of Sales, Americas, LiveEO

 LiveEO spkr logo.png

-Anthony Palizzi is Director of Sales, Americas with Live EO.
+Anthony Palizzi is Vice President and Director of Sales, Americas with Live EO.
 As a proven entrepreneurial business leader with a long history in the Geospatial industry, he was involved in one of the first companies selling commercial satellite imagery in the 1990s.
 Anthony has 28+ years of progressive experience in leadership, business development, marketing, and sales, and served in several executive management positions – leading geospatial, software, technology, and consulting firms.
 Anthony has a Master’s of Science/Organization Development from Regis University and a Bachelor of Science in Geology/Land Use from Metropolitan State University.

 CompassData-logo%402x_edited.png